platanus/angular-pretty-load/README.md

   pretty-load-height="{{image.height}}">
 ```

-The directive will not override properties given to the image (`width: 100%`), but based on the original ratio, it will complete both width and height.
+The directive will not override properties given to the image (`width: 100%`), but it will complete both width and height based on the original image ratio.

 #### Overlay Color

-You can set a common overlay color
+You can set a common overlay color for all images:

 ```css
 .pretty-load-overlay {